Orecchiette With Pesto, Tuna, Olives and Capers

 Cook the orecchiette in salted water according to the pack instructions.

-In the meantime, drain the tuna and capers, chop the tomatoes and halve the olives.
+In the meantime, drain the tuna and capers, chop the tomatoes, and halve the olives.

-Combine the pasta with the pesto, starchy water, tuna, capers and olives and stir well.
-Serve immediately with some grated Parmesan, a crack of black pepper and a couple of teaspoons of lemon juice.
+Serve immediately with some grated Parmesan, a crack of black pepper, and a generous squeeze of lemon juice.